Mnemic: History

-Formation and Mechanical Spin Phenomena
+1998–2004: Formation and Mechanical Spin Phenomena

 Mnemic (the Greek word for "memory" and an acronym for 'Mainly Neurotic Energy Modifying Instant Creation') was formed in the town of Aalborg, Denmark in 1998, by vocalist Mark Bai, guitarist Mircea Gabriel Eftemie, guitarist Rune Stigart, bassist Mikkel Larsen and ex-Invocator session drummer Brian Rasmussen.
-Some times later, Bai left the band to pursue other interests and was replaced by Michael Bogballe.
+Some times later, Bai left the band to pursue other interests and was replaced by Michael Bøgballe.
 The band were signed to Nuclear Blast Records, and produced their first album Mechanical Spin Phenomena in 2003 with producer Tue Madsen.
 After the recording of the album, Larsen was replaced by ex-Grope bassist Tomas "OBeast" Koefoed.

 The band toured with Disbelief, Darkane, Mystic Prophecy and Death Angel in Europe, and alongside Machine Head in Germany.

-The Audio Injected Soul
+2004–2006: The Audio Injected Soul, vocalist change

 In 2004, Mnemic recorded their second album The Audio Injected Soul, at AntFarm Studios in Århus, Denmark with Madsen.
 The album was notable for including a cover version of Duran Duran's "Wild Boys", and also for being the first album in the world to be recorded using binaural recording technology.
 This style of recording allowed enhanced audio for listeners with special head sets.
 The album debuted at 97 in the national Danish album charts.

 The album spawned two music videos, "Deathbox" (directed by Patric Ulleaus), which was filmed at the Revolver Studios in Gothenburg, and "Door 2.12", which was filmed in Berlin.

-Vocalist change

 In 2005, vocalist Bøgballe left the band and was replaced by former Transport League and B-Thong vocalist Tony Jelencovich.
 Jelencovich filled in for the band's North American tour with Meshuggah, but was subsequently replaced in April 2006 by ex-Scarve vocalist Guillaume Bideau.

-Passenger
+2006–2010: Passenger

 Mnemic's third studio album, titled Passenger, was produced by Christian Olde Wolbers of Fear Factory, featuring artwork by Asterik Studios, and guest vocals by Jeff Walker (of Carcass and Brujeria) and Shane Embury (of Napalm Death and Brujeria).
 The album spawned a music video for the song "Meaningless", directed by Patric Ullaeus of the Revolver Film company.

 The album was released in February 2007, with the Japanese version containing a bonus track, titled "Zero Synchronized".